 Quick answers to the questions that usually pop up next.

 Inventory the chemicals your product sees from factory to field.
-Focus on by exposure frequency and dwell.
+Prioritize by exposure frequency and dwell.
 Test the top two cleaners against the top two materials before broader screening.

 Lock specifications past trade names.
 Need lot-level documentation and periodic verification (FTIR fingerprints, melt flow windows, additive attestations) tied to your compatibility grid.